Call 1-877-749-7224 to Get a Quote

 You are on: Accidental damage or injury to others

 Protection for accidental damage or injury to others

 Having liability coverage is critical when you are a tenant.
 That's because you are responsible for any damage you cause to any part of the building in which you live and for any injury or harm you cause to others living in or visiting the building.

 The liability coverage provided under your tenant insurance policy protects you financially if you unintentionally cause property damage or bodily injury to others—while inside the building where you live or anywhere in the world.
 For example:

 Liability coverage helps protect you whether someone sues you or not:

-It’s a good idea to purchase as much liability coverage as you can afford—we recommend at least $1 million in coverage and offer up to $2 million in coverage in all of our plans.
+It’s a good idea to purchase as much liability coverage as you can afford—we recommend at least $1 million in coverage and offer up to $2 million in coverage.